-- Interview clothing, uniforms, shoes, and special job-related equipment, such as tools, can be purchased with grant funds, however, it is recommended that DHS, other partner agencies, and local clothes closets be contacted to see if a partnering arrangement for supplying the necessary items can be developed. - Ed2Go courses are an allowable expenditure if they will lead to employment or will help in college coursework. - Purchase of curriculum is an allowable expenditure for training taught within the program by program staff (i.e., for non-certificate or degree seeking students).

-- For college students calculators for math classes, paper for reports, report folders, and other supplies needed for coursework would be allowable expenditures. - Dental work for a participant that is necessary for health and/or employment may be paid from the grant.
+- Interview clothing, uniforms, shoes, clothing to meet the dress code for the work component, and special job-related equipment, such as tools, can be purchased with grant funds.
+However, it is recommended that DHS, other partner agencies, and local clothes closets be contacted to see if a partnering arrangement for supplying the necessary items can be developed. - Programs may purchase undergarments to ensure that they fit appropriately. - Universal Class and Ed2Go courses are an allowable expenditure if they will lead to employment or will help in college coursework. - Purchase of curriculum is an allowable expenditure for training taught within the program by program staff (i.e., for non-certificate or degree seeking students). - For college students calculators for math classes, paper for reports, report folders, and other supplies needed for coursework would be allowable expenditures. - Dental work for a participant that is necessary for health and/or employment may be paid from the grant.
 Program staff should first check w/DHS (e-mail request - copy in the file) to determine if flex funds are available and/or arrange for cost sharing. - Any equipment or other tangible materials directly and/or specifically purchased with funds provided through this contract and previously approved for said purchase by DHS shall remain/become the property of DHS.
 Upon termination or cancellation of the contract, for any reason, DHS may demand delivery/return of such equipment or materials at OSRHE's sole cost and expense.
-OSRHE shall notify DHS prior to relocation or substantial alteration of such equipment or materials. - Fines and fees related to criminal offenses may be paid from grant funds on a case by case basis with approval from DHS and OSRHE. - Major car repair, driver's license lessons/testing fees/reinstatement can be paid from grant funds but should be on a case-by-case basis and discussed with OSRHE and/or state office DHS staff before making a decision.
+OSRHE shall notify DHS prior to relocation or substantial alteration of such equipment or materials.
+Inventory may only transfer to another TANF program if the TANF program is discontinued. - OSHRE and DHS require all federally purchased equipment and supply above \$500.00 be approved by OSRHE and DHS, and reported on the TANF program inventory and kept within the TANF program for which it was purchased for the life of the item.
+Federal purchases over \$500.00 listed in General Supplies, Durable Supplies, and Books and Periodicals need to have receipts attached when invoicing. - Fines and fees related to criminal offenses may be paid from grant funds on a case by case basis with approval from DHS and OSRHE. - Drug testing fees may be paid from the grant only if required by a potential employer.
+Additionally, background checks required for employment can be paid by the grant. - Major car repair, driver's license lessons/testing fees/reinstatement can be paid from grant funds but should be on a case-by-case basis and discussed with OSRHE and/or state office DHS staff before making a decision.
 Prior to grant funds being utilized; obtain documentation to verify client's ownership of vehicle.